 - West Lancashire – Moorside, Tanhouse and Skelmersdale South;

-- Local accessible and flexible interventions which will interest and engage and encourage progression to more substantial employment or education;
+- Local accessible and flexible interventions which will interest and engage and encourage progression;

-- Tailored individualised learning programmes based on strong Information, Advice and Guidance (IAG);
+- Tailored individualised learning programmes based on individual needs assessments and Information, Advice and Guidance (IAG);

 - English and maths provision where a barrier to progression, including ESOL;